meldridge/meldridge.github.io/emails/_posts/2018-10-10-Email-update-Supermicro-and-Facebook-follow-up-Dutch-GRU-operation-and-Derbycon-talks.md

 ### Follow-up: Supermicro, hardware trojans, and BMC security

-Since [Monday's post](https://markeldo.com/Supermicro-hardware-trojans-and-BMC-security/) there have been some more developments in the Supermicro hardware trojan story.
+Since [Monday's post](https://markeldo.com/Supermicro-hardware-trojans-and-BMC-security/) there have been some more developments in the original Supermicro hardware trojan story - the one which implicated servers at Apple and Amazon.

 First up: Patrick Gray recorded [another podcast episode](https://risky.biz/RB517_feature/) where he interviewed Joe Fitzpatrick, one of the few named sources  in the original Bloomberg article.
 If you don't have time to listen to the episode, Apple Insider has a good summary [here](https://appleinsider.com/articles/18/10/08/security-researcher-cited-in-bloombergs-china-spy-chip-investigation-casts-doubt-on-storys-veracity).